 - Free DRIP: dividend reinvestment plan (contact customer service to set up)

-- Very expensive commissions on stocks and ETFs
+- Higher than average commissions on stocks and ETFs

 OptionsXpress Review Summary

 OptionsXpress by Charles Schwab offers great customer service, and professional trading tools and is rated Best in